Amanda J. Sisk

 Founder & Artist

 I believe in the dignity of every living creature.
-Sometimes the subjects and materials we may be tempted to fault or dismiss are the very ones to serve in transformative images capable of encouraging humanity: rats, wounds, and scavenged garbage join hummingbirds, the reflection of light, and the angelic in the studio.
-My work does not strive to deny that challenges exist in our world.
-Guided by a relationship with God, it seeks to raise awareness of humanitarian and environmental issues via the visual embrace of all encountered along my path.
+Guided by a relationship with God, my work seeks to raise awareness of environmental and humanitarian issues via the visual embrace of all encountered along my path.

 Amanda J. Sisk has worked as an artist and educator for over two decades and is the creator of the artworks at ATELIER SISK.
-She studied within the United States and Europe and served two seasons as Sculptor-in-Residence at Saint-Gaudens National Historic Site.
+She studied within the United States and Europe and served two seasons as Sculptor-In-Residence at Saint-Gaudens National Historic Site.
 In 2013, her work was awarded the National Sculpture Society’s Dexter Jones Award for bas-relief sculpture.
-She is a 2015 recipient of The Gibbons Prize for New England Sculptors, and in 2016, she served as the inaugural Artist-in-Residence for the historic Langdon House (Portsmouth, NH).
-Following the installation of an artwork at Padre Island National Seashore (TX) and four collaborative monuments (Rutland, VT), Amanda has most recently completed a personal body of experimental work (Metanoia) and 2024 finds her developing a book, commission, eco-conscious collective, group exhibition, and workshops.
+She is a 2015 recipient of The Gibbons Prize for New England Sculptors, and in 2016, she served as the inaugural Artist-In-Residence for the historic Langdon House (Portsmouth, NH).
+Following the installation of an artwork at Padre Island National Seashore (TX) and five collaborative monuments (NY and VT), the artist has most recently completed additional residencies and held exhibitions while founding the Eco Arts Collective.
 Figurative art continues to be a focus while she is increasingly interested in the use of all-natural and repurposed materials in contemplative art.
-She travels to where she receives the call to work.
+Sisk travels to where she receives the call to work.

 CURRICULUM VITAE